 - When you select the Watermark checkbox, the default value is selected—Simple Copyright Watermark.

 - You can hit the Export button and your photo will be exported with a watermark.

-What the Simple Copyright Watermark option does is take the information from the IPTC Copyright > Copyright field of metadata (see the previous challenge) and applies it to the bottom left corner of your photo using the default style (semitransparent white text).
+What the Simple Copyright Watermark in Lightroom option does is take the information from the IPTC Copyright > Copyright field of metadata (see the previous challenge) and apply it to the bottom left corner of your photo using the default style (semitransparent white text).

-It never looks good, but it is a quick way to add a watermark to your image.
+It never looks good, but it is a quick way to add a watermark in Lightroom to your image.

 If you are not happy with the default watermark, you can create your own using a Watermark Template.

 From the Watermark drop-down menu, select the Edit Watermarks… option.

 You will be presented with the Watermark Editor.